UmutOskay/Tic-tac-toe-react/README.md

 *Go to https://github.com/UmutOskay/Tic-tac-toe-react and download or clone the related files.
 3. Find the directory where you downloaded the files and open it in command prompt or terminal.
 5. Run  `npm install --force `
-6. Run  'npm install -g json-server'
+6. Run  `npm install -g json-server`
-7. Run  'json-server --watch db.json'
+7. Run  `json-server --watch db.json`
 8. Open another terminal for use another port for react app because json server uses one port
 9. Run  `npm run start `
 10. Say 'y' to usage of port 3001